Preparing to Study Abroad

 Submit Your Paperwork On Time

-Ensure timely submission of your paperwork to the Office of Student Affairs.
-Prior to submission, read all program information including the Study Abroad Handbook available in OrgSync.
+Ensure timely submission of your paperwork to the study abroad coordinator.
+Prior to submission, read all program information including the Study Abroad Handbook.
+Be sure to follow all instructions in the handbook, as well as the appropriate checklist and guide available in PointSync in Files by program and semester of interest.

 Apply For or Renew Your Passport

-Begin the process of obtaining or renewing your passport on the U.S. Passports & International Travel website.
-Carefully read and follow all instructions on the website to avoid delays in processing.
+Begin the process of obtaining or renewing your passport on the Before You Go page on the U.S. Department of State's web page for students studying abroad.
+Carefully read and follow all instructions to avoid delays in processing.

 Contact Your Health Insurance Company